Surgical Specialty Training:

 Above all, however, his interest is patients with the highest value care in a caring, convenient setting.
 Being involved in ongoing innovation, therefore, at a national and international level, allows him to stay up to date with the latest or soon to be available treatments.
 This facilitates his ability to provide patients with the most up to date, innovative approaches for their care needs.

-Dr. Boyle strives to continuously improve access care at the Inovia Vein Specialty Clinics, not only at our original clinic in Bend, Oregon, but at our newest clinics in Tigard, Oregon, and Northwest Portland, Oregon.
+Dr. Boyle strives to continuously improve access care at the Inovia Vein Specialty Clinics, not only at our original clinic in Bend, Oregon, but at our expansion clinics in Tigard, Oregon, Northwest Portland, and Happy Valley, Oregon.